Course code Arhi3079

 Arhi2065, Digital Tools in Landscape Projects IV

 The aim of the study course is to acquire the main principles of residential area design.
 The course includes: theme analysis, inventory, legislation framework, planning principles, plants, types of soil, elements, management, vertical planning, architecture and environmental availability, rainwater management.
+Within the framework of the study course, guest lecturers are regularly involved in the learning of current, thematic topics for the course.
 In addition, English is included in the course.

 • Knowledge: specific design principles of the respective areas and examples of good practice.